hardfire/react-base/readme.md

 `yarn install` to setup dependencies

 ## Running
-build
+build via
 `npm run build`

-run
+run via
 `npm run start`

 ## Blog/Explanations
-keep an eye on (my blog)[http://avinash.com.np], a blog post with a basic explanation would hopefully come soon.
+keep an eye on [my blog](http://avinash.com.np)
+A blog post with a basic explanation would hopefully come soon.

 ## What this is not?
 This is not a starter kit.
 This is not a "recommended" way of doing things, which doesn't mean that the patterns used here are random.
 This is one way of doing things.
 Peace!

+## Found something wrong?
+Thankyou.
+Please open an issue or send a PR.
+I would love to learn from the wide huge community.